 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Just like there is nothing cuter than a puppy or kitten with a red bow around their neck, there is almost nothing as controversial in the animal welfare world as whether or not people should give pets as gifts to partners, children, or loved ones.
-But one thing we can all agree on is that the giving of an animal should be taken very seriously, so here are some tips if you’re thinking about it.
+Just like there is nothing cuter than a puppy or kitten with a red bow around their neck, there is almost nothing as controversial in the animal welfare world as whether people should give pets as gifts to partners, children, or loved ones.
+But one thing we can all agree on is that gifting an animal should be taken very seriously.
+Here are some tips if you’re thinking about it.

 1. Consider alternatives to picking out the pet yourself.

 At least half of the fun of adopting a new pet is picking one out, so consider getting a gift certificate at your local shelter or rescue to cover the cost of an adoption donation, then schedule a time to bring your partner or family in to meet the pet of their dreams.
 Or join the tens of thousands of caring people who open their homes to a foster pet in need each year, giving you an opportunity to see how a litter of kittens or puppies does in your home and letting your children decide who they’d like to keep.
 They don’t call it “pick of the litter” for nothing!